solita/dev-academy-2022-fall-exercise/README.md

 ## Returning the exercise

-Return the exercise as a link to your GitHub repository.
+If you wish to apply to Dev Academy, make sure to add the link to your GitHub repository to the application.